-Which Tasks Can HVAC Helpers Do?
+What Tasks Do HVAC Helpers Complete?

 - Carrying and loading equipment and materials

-- Supporting the installation, maintenance and repair of HVAC equipment
+- Supporting the installation, maintenance and repair of HVAC systems

-They may also conduct basic tests and checks on HVAC systems to ensure normal operation.
+They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure normal operation.

-What Do I Need to Become an HVAC Helper?
+How Do You Apply to Be an HVAC Helper?

 Do HVAC Helpers Have Good Salaries?